CrunchyData/postgres-operator/hugo/content/Installation/developer-setup.md

 * golang compiler
 * `dep` dependency manager
 * NSQ messaging binaries
+* `docker` container tool
 * `buildah` OCI image building tool
 * `expenv` config tool

+By default, docker is not configured to run its daemon.
+Refer to the [docker post-installation instructions](https://docs.docker.com/install/linux/linux-postinstall/) to configure it to run once or at system startup.
+This is not done automatically.

 ## Compile